Television in Japan: Terrestrial television

-In Japan, there are seven national television networks – two owned by the national public broadcaster NHK, and five national commercial key stations.
+There are seven and eight national television networks across Japan – two owned by the national public broadcaster NHK, and six national commercial key stations (the Japanese counterpart of the Big Three like Nippon TV, TV Asahi, and TBS).
 Although some of the network names shown below are used only for news programming, the applicable organizations also distribute a variety of other programs over most of the same stations.